Michael Sittow: Life

 When Philip died in 1506, Sittow lost his patron again.
-In the same year, he returned to Reval, where his stepfather, the glass-maker Diderick van Katwijk, had seized his parents' houses, as Michael's mother had died in 1501.
+In the same year, he returned to Reval, where his stepfather, the glass-maker Diderick van Katwijk, had seized his parents' houses, as Sittow's mother had died in 1501.
 Van Katwijk had journeyed to the Duchy of Brabant in 1501 and offered a property settlement to Sittow that the latter refused.
 As the local court did not support Sittow's claim for inheritance, he had to go to the Court of Higher Instance in Lübeck.
 He won the case in Lübeck, but could not officially register his parents' houses as his property until the death of his stepfather in 1518.

-In 1507, Michael Sittow joined the Guild of Saint Canute (St. Kanutigilde, Püha Kanuti gild), the local painters' guild, and married in 1508.
+In 1507, Sittow joined the Guild of Saint Canute (St. Kanutigilde, Püha Kanuti gild), the local painters' guild, and married in 1508.
 Despite being a renowned master in Europe, Sittow was accepted only as a journeyman and was required to paint a masterpiece before becoming a full master craftsman in the guild.
 Sittow completed various local orders and worked for the St. Peter's Church in Siuntio, Finland.

 In 1515, Sittow was again in Spain, this time to claim outstanding debts incurred by Isabella of Castile, and it is significant that in the documentation for his claim he is referred to as pintor criado de madama la prinçesa doña Margarita, that is "painter of the princess Margaret (of Austria)".
 It seems likely that this was the case at least a year earlier.
-In 1514, Sittow visited Copenhagen, to paint the portrait of Christian II of Denmark.
+In 1514, Sittow visited Copenhagen to paint the portrait of Christian II of Denmark.
 The portrait was part of the diplomacy for the betrothal of Christian II to Margaret's niece Isabella of Austria.
 The portrait that is held in Copenhagen's Statens Museum for Kunst is probably a copy of a lost original or a second copy ordered from Sittow.